boneyard93501/randomx-controller/Readme.md

     K = Sign(Keccak(block_height, thread_id))

  where thread id = Keccak(peer_id, idx) and currently mocked in lieu of on-chain generation.
 Of course, thread id can be easily adjusted to a core id or other compute unit definition.
 If K proof is part of a ZKP, the hashing of the inputs may be forgone in favor of a simple concatenated string as bytes for signing.

-### Nonce
+### RandomX Nonce H

-In a prototypical PoW scenario, N is the nonce of the hashed blob of the proposed block making it unique and easily verifiable.
+In a prototypical PoW scenario, H is the nonce of the hashed blob of the proposed block making it unique and easily verifiable.
 In the Fluence PoC context an alternative approach is required.
 While a pseudo-random number would do, a nonce with additional signals, such as a monotonically increasing nonce.
 For example,

-### Puzzle And Difficulty
+### RandomX Puzzle And Difficulty

 The implementation utilizes the leading zeros puzzle.
 The associated difficulty needs to be benchmarked across server configurations and the desired expected golden hash period/epoch.
 It should be noted that a shorter epoch allows providers to be more responsive to switch from PoW to UW due the lower expected loss of not completing a hashing epoch.

 ### Capacity Reallocation

 An integral aspect of PoC is a provider's ability to reallocate capacity between PoW and UW as smoothly and efficiently as possible.
-Moreover, a on-chain the capacity allocation to either PoW or UW is tracked on chain via a unique compute unit id that maps to the compute unit's stake.
-That is, PoW capacity reallocated to UW also triggers a move of associated stake from PoW to UW bucket.
+As the capacity allocation to either PoW or UW is tracked on chain via a unique compute unit id, currently mocked as thread id, that maps to the compute unit's stake.
+That is, PoW capacity reallocated to UW is associated with a move of associated stake from PoW to UW bucket.
+Depending on the event model in place, capacity reallocation can be the trigger for on-chain actions and this event can be triggered from existing Nox methods.

-The current implementation trackes the max capacity available and adjust for reallocation specified in the [runtime config]("./data/runtime_cfg.json") file.
-Changing the dealloc value either up  decreases the number of Randomx instances or down increases the number of running Randomx instances.
-While compute unit ids are uses, i.e. [mocked]("./src/mcoks.rs") thread ids, and the reallocation reuqests are in numbers, a named reallocation is just easily accommodated.
+The current implementation tracks the max capacity available and adjust for reallocation specified in the [runtime config]("./data/runtime_cfg.json") file.
+Changing the dealloc value up decreases the number of Randomx instances and down increases the number of running Randomx instances.
+That is, the main thread loop attempts ot balance the number of RandomX instances to the runtime configuration parameter value.
+While compute unit ids are used  via the [mocked]("./src/mcoks.rs") thread ids, the reallocation requests are expressed in counter integer.
+A named reallocation can be easily accommodated.

-Note that currently the use of available capacity from reallocation is not covered. that is, Nox needs to be involved and allocate freed capacity to workers or vice versa.
+Note that allocation of available capacity to/from workers is outside the scope of this wrapper and needs to be handled by Nox.

 ## Optimization And Benchmarking Considerations

-In order to prevent or at least massively limit the abuse of the capacity incentive program, this application needs to be optimized as much as possible and extensively benchmarked.
+In order to prevent, or at least significantly limit, the abuse of the capacity incentive program, this application needs to be optimized as much as possible and extensively benchmarked.
 See [benchmarking](https://www.notion.so/fluencenetwork/Proof-of-Work-Benchmarking-Pre-FLIP-9f1b8cdf6ab94ab2a6a77b31e33b02de?pvs=4) for more info.

 ## Nox Integration And Distribution Considerations